-You need to kill all the yeasts; and pathogens; and any parasites.
-AND you need to re-introduce the good guys you’ve lost.
-AND you need to Heal Ur Gut as well.
+First, you need to kill off your ‘infections’ – the yeasts; the ‘bad’ bacteria, the viruses; and any parasites.
+Then you need to re-introduce the good guys you’ve lost – as many as possible.
+Importantly, you need to heal the structure of your gut as well.

 So here is the HUG protocol – it is a two phase programme.
 You could merge the phases if you want though.
 I just want to explain it more clearly!

 Phase 1.
 For 8 weeks – Hold and destroy:

 - Take a good probiotic.
 It needs to contain strains of Lactic Acid bacteria: Research has shown you need a pill combining two ‘families’ for the best results – Lactobacillus, which make up the majority of Lactic Acid Bacteria and help your gut acidity – they are found in the gut, urinary tract, breasts and lungs; plus strains of Bifidobacterium, which also boosts the immune system, attacks some bad bacteria and makes some important compounds you need.
 Most importantly, you need L.rhamnosus – it heals the holes in your gut wall.
 And you need Bifidobacterium infantis which puts the good up, the bad down and has even been shown to tackle IBS.

 - You don’t need 35 strains and 300 billion in your probiotic.
 You need these two species and about 3 to 4 strains of each including those above and 20 billion in volume per day.
 Don’t keep probiotic in the ‘fridge, don’t take it with cold liquids or hot liquids.
 Don’t buy one containing sugar or glutamate if you have cancer.